Mindaugas: Sources

 Contemporary written sources about Mindaugas are very scarce.
 Much of what is known about his reign is obtained from the Livonian Rhymed Chronicle and the Hypatian Codex.
 Both of these chronicles were produced by enemies of Lithuania and thus have anti-Lithuanian bias, particularly the Hypatian Codex.
 They are also incomplete: both of them lack dates and locations even for the most important events.
-For example, the Livonian Rhymed Chronicle devoted 125 poetry lines to Mindaugas's coronation, but failed to mention either the date or the location.
+For example, the Livonian Rhymed Chronicle devotes 125 lines of poetry to Mindaugas's coronation, but fails to mention either the date or the location.

 Kronika polska, litewska, żmódzka i wszystkiej Rusi, published by Maciej Stryjkowski in 1582, asserts that in 1240 Mindaugas ascended to his father's throne in Navahrudak.
 While ruling in Navahrudak and other Rus' castles, he began to eliminate his friends, seduced by the greed for power.

-Boguchwala i Godyslawa Paska Chronicle describes Mindaugas as a ruthless king of Prussia, who, in 1260, withdrew from the Christian faith and obliterated Mazovian city Płock and Prussia committing a great slaughter among the Christian people.
-Other important sources are the papal bulls regarding baptism and coronation of Mindaugas.
+The chronicle Boguchwala i Godyslawa Paska describes Mindaugas as a ruthless king of Prussia, who, in 1260, withdrew from the Christian faith and obliterated the Mazovian city of Płock and Prussia committing a great slaughter among the Christian people.
+Other important sources are the papal bulls regarding the baptism and coronation of Mindaugas.
 The Lithuanians did not produce any surviving records themselves, except for a series of acts granting lands to the Livonian Order, but their authenticity is disputed.
-Due to lack of sources, some important questions regarding Mindaugas and his reign cannot be answered.
+Due to the lack of sources, some important questions regarding Mindaugas and his reign cannot be answered.